Yangon Gallery: Wathann Film Fest

-Wathann Film Fest#4 was held at The Yangon Gallery from September 24–28, 2014.
+Wathann Film Fest #4 was held at The Yangon Gallery from September 24–28, 2014.

 Classical Music Concert in support of Violin Programme for Blind Children

 On 30 October 2014, The Yangon Gallery hosted the Classical Music Concert in support of Violin programme for blind children, presented by Live4Music and supported by British Council.
 The purpose of the concert was to raise funds for the music foundation Sebastian See-Schierenberg has founded at the School of Blind in Yangon.
-The money was raised through donation from the attending guests and the sale of photographs by Photographers Moe Min, Htin Lin, Than Aung, Mya Win and Aung Pyae Sone, presented by The Yangon Gallery.
+The money was raised through donation from the attending guests and from the sale of photographs by Photographers Moe Min, Htin Lin, Than Aung, Mya Win and Aung Pyae Sone, presented by The Yangon Gallery.

 Fragrance of Myanmar

-Fragrance of Myanmar was an art exhibition of a collection 96 paintings of the late but the greatest artists of Myanmar.
+Fragrance of Myanmar was an art exhibition consisting a collection of 96 paintings, of the late but the greatest artists of Myanmar.
 The displayed artworks were by Ngwe Gaing, Khin Maung (Bank), Thar Dun, Ba Thet, Aung Soe, Maung Ngwe Tun, Paw Oo Thet, Kan Nyunt, Nyein Shane, Nyan Thwin, Kin Maung Yin, Wathone, and Kyaw Lay.
 The Fragrance of Myanmar Exhibition was displayed at The Yangon Gallery for 3 days from 7 to 9 November 2014.

 Economic Sanctions 2021

-As part the US economic sanctions initiative against the Burmese military, Yangon Gallery was added to the list of sanctions targets (specially designated nationals or SDNs) March 10, 2021.
+As part of the US economic sanctions initiative against the Burmese military, Yangon Gallery was added to the list of sanctions targets (specially designated nationals or SDNs) March 10, 2021.
 The Gallery is owned by Aung Pyae Sone, the son of commander-in-chief of Burma's military, Min Aung Hlaing.